If you’ve been looking for ways to make money from home, there’s a good chance you’ve come across Amway.

 Earning Potential: Low for most people

-Best For: People comfortable with sales and recruiting
+Best For: People comfortable with sales, networking, and recruiting

 Amway is one of the oldest and largest multi-level marketing companies in the world.